isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-bad-knees/index.md

 The shoe has a rockered design, which gives it an elongated shape on the toe and heel, generating a seamless heel to toe transition.
 The Bondi 5 features a unique redesigned upper that encompasses a seamless and engineered mesh construction.
 The upper engineered mesh gives the shoe Comfort and excellent cushioning.
 Most customers have praised the flexibility and smoothness offered by this shoe.
 The Bondi 5 midsole has a soft EVA foam that overlays the whole shoe.
 This foam comes in the form of a thick layer to give you that critical cushioning.
-This shoe will make you feel a little taller if compared with other brands.�Read Also:
+This shoe will make you feel a little taller if compared with other brands.Read Also:
 Work Shoes for High Arches
 .
 ## Conclusion
-*The two models will prevent injury to your joints' protective cartilage.�Don't forget to check out�these great�compression socks.�*
+*The two models will prevent injury to your joints' protective cartilage.Don't forget to check outthese greatcompression socks.*
 The shoe allows your foot to rest on the cushioning comfortably, giving you comfort and stability.
 Poor cushioning on your running shoes
-[increases tibial impact shock](https://pdfs.semanticscholar.org/9004/7498db68661201d8cd302f83d0d078613d35.pdf) and will not�prevent Bad Knees.
+[increases tibial impact shock](https://pdfs.semanticscholar.org/9004/7498db68661201d8cd302f83d0d078613d35.pdf) and will notprevent Bad Knees.